Why Come to Reformer Pilates for Beginners?

 A basic level of fitness is helpful, but not essential.
 Beginners classes are open to everyone and they’re the perfect introduction to our Dynamic Pilates programme.Offers Find a class

-You’ll be introduced to the equipment, techniques and some of the basic exercises that underpin the Ten programme.
+You’ll be introduced to the equipment, techniques and some of the basic Pilates moves that underpin the Ten programme.
 The focus is on understanding how the core muscles work, learning to activate them correctly, and beginning to improve your general strength, flexibility and posture.

 Whilst these are introductory classes, and less intense than some of our other classes, we’ll still make sure you challenge your muscles and get those all-important endorphins flowing.

 You will get hot, so wear clothes that allow you to move easily and stay cool.
 You won’t need shoes – you but you will need to wear Pilates socks (if you don’t have any, don’t worry – they’re available to buy at Reception).
 We provide water and towels.

 If you're new to Reformer Pilates, get your first pair of Ten Grip Socks for just £12.
 Available in Studio only.